vashafaris/nextjs-starter-template/README.md

 ### Directory structure

 - `components/` - UI/layout components that are used globally throughout project.
+- `hooks/` - Reusable hooks.
-- `lib/` - Shared utility/helper functions.
+- `utilities/` - Shared utility/helper functions.
 - `modules/` - Each feature and their business logic goes into this folder.
 - `pages/` - Next.js pages.
 Please read this page for more info about them.
   - `api/` - Next.js API routes.
 This is where the application's API/backend goes.